kriyptor/GitHub-Automation/README.md

 <img src="img/Scripts Run.png">

-Go to your script directory location in cmd and just write this command <strong>python.exe  Github-auto.py</strong> and hit the enter button.<br>
+Go to your script directory location in cmd and just write this command <strong>"python.exe  Github-auto.py"</strong> and hit the enter button.<br>
 <strong>BOOM!!
-You have just created a new repo with just sinle command line!!</strong><br>
+You have just created a new github repo with just single command line!!</strong><br>

   <h1>Happy Automation!!!!! :)</h1>